 After doing that, then examine potential signs of the pest infestation in most likely pupation sites like pantry walls, shelving cracks and crevices, ceilings, and around the floor.

-Moreover, you can also find Indian meal moth may in cracks behind appliances and wall picture frames.
+Moreover, you can also find Indian meal moths in cracks behind appliances and wall picture frames.

 You must appropriately seal any holes and crevices that may harbor the pests.